bethgrace5/game/documentation/level3.md

 Level 3
 ==

-Theme
---
+*Theme
-CPU
+    * CPU
 Weapon Description
---
     * ranged
 Enemy Description
---
     * enemies from level one
     * enemies from level two
     * enemies that are more difficult, can span themselves, needs special weapon?
 Objective
---
     * focus on powerups
 Boss Character Design
---
     * spawns other enemies